 Slash car insurance costs

-Finding affordable car insurance can be a nightmare – the average for a 17-22 year old is £2,300.
-The Young Drivers' Car Insurance guide has a step-by-step system to slice off every spare pen-+ny:
+Finding affordable car insurance can be a nightmare, especially for younger drivers – the average for an under 25-year-old is more than £2,000/year.
+Our Young Drivers' Car Insurance guide has a step-by-step system to slice off every spare penny for under 25s, but if you're older and heading to uni, see our normal Car Insurance guide.

-- Do you really need it?
-Bringing an unused car to uni can be an expensive and unnecessary hindrance, so always consider the alternatives; see the public transport box.
+Do you really need it?
+Bringing an unused car to uni can be an expensive and unnecessary hindrance, so consider the alternatives.
+See how to nab extra travel discounts.

-- Pay when or how you drive.
-Specialist 'pay when you drive' and 'pay how you drive' schemes are well worth checking to see if they undercut comparison site quotes.
+Pay when or how you drive.
+Specialist 'pay as you drive' or 'black box' policies are well worth checking to see if they undercut comparison site quotes.
 With these, a GPS or tracking device is fitted to your car, so what you pay depends on your mileage and time or driving style.
+For more info, see the Young Drivers' Insurance guide.

-- Learner driver insurance.
-If you're a learner, it often means being added to parents' or friends' car insurance as an additional driver which can up the cost, and risk no claims bonuses.
-Yet you can get specific policies just for the provisional driver which protect this.
+Learner driver insurance.
+If you're a learner, it often means being added to parents' or friends' car insurance as an additional driver which can up the cost, and put no-claims bonuses at risk.
+Yet you can get specific policies just for provisional drivers.
 Find full info on all these and more in the guide.

-Never get someone to add their name as main driver on your car, eg, one of your parents, instead of you.
-This is called fronting and is fraud, and can lead to prosecution.
+Never get someone, such as one of your parents, to add their name as main driver on your car instead of you.
+This is called 'fronting' and is fraud, and can lead to prosecution.
 Don't do it.

 Battle your mobile bill

-If you regularly face a palpitation-inducing mobile phone bill, there's a mass of tips 'n' tricks to help:
+If you regularly face a palpitation-inducing mobile phone bill, there's a mass of tips 'n' tricks to help.
+Our Cheap Mobile Finder can help you compare deals quickly, whether you're after a new handset or just a cheap Sim.

 - Pick the right contract.
 Use your bills from the last few months to pinpoint your average usage for calls, texts and data.
 Then use this to find the cheapest tariff for your needs.
-Websites MoneySupermarket* and Omio* let you compare quickly; check out the Mobile phone cost cutting guide for the full step-by-step guide.
+See Mobile Phone Cost Cutting for the full step-by-step guide.

-After an iPhone?
-These aren't MoneySaving, but it's possible to pay less and get a shorter contract if you know where to look.
-To quickly compare tariffs, use the tool in the Cheapest iPhone guide.
+After an iPhone or Samsung?
+Top-of-the-range new smartphones are never MoneySaving, but you can pay less and get a shorter contract if you know where to look.
+To quickly compare tariffs, use our Cheap iPhone and Cheap Samsung tools.

 Split your train tickets